The Goa Farmhouse Opportunity

 - Practical example: A 10,000 sq.m farmhouse plot = maximum 250 sq.m footprint, 500 sq.m total built area, one floor at 5.5m maximum height

-- Agro-based activities (covered separately in Annexure XI-A): Agro-tourism, organic farming, horticulture processing permitted with additional TCP clearances
+- Agro-based activities: Agro-tourism, organic farming, horticulture processing permitted with additional TCP clearances

 What These Rules Mean for Your Investment